legacy of Hachikō

 The incredible story of Hachikō, the loyal dog who waited almost ten years for his master's return.

 Because of his remarkable loyalty, Hachikō is a national hero in Japan – and in our hearts.
-Hundreds of people visit his statue every day at Shibuya Train Station in Tokyo, excited to have their photograph taken with him.
+Hundreds of people flock to his statue every day at Shibuya Train Station in Tokyo, to capture a photo with the beloved Akita and bask in his pure and loving light.

 Is Hachikō a real story?